Mario Tennis: Power Tour: Characters

 There are several characters in Power Tour.
 The two main characters to choose from are Clay (Max in the European version; Norty in the Japanese version), a male power player, and Ace (Tina in the European version; Tabby in the Japanese version), a female technical player.
 The player can change the name of the character they choose to play as, and also choose the character's dominant hand for playing tennis (right or left).
 The character the player did not choose will be their doubles partner and his/her name cannot be changed.

 The game features a variety of characters from the Mario Tennis game for Game Boy Color, who return as coaches.
 One of them is Alex, the male protagonist from the first game.
 His varsity teammates are featured as coaches at the various levels of play.

-There are also the Mario gang with Mario, Luigi, Peach, Donkey Kong, Bowser and Waluigi; they do not appear until much later in the game.
+There are also the Mario gang with six characters: Mario, Luigi, Peach, Donkey Kong, Bowser and Waluigi; they do not appear until much later in the game.
 There are players returning from the previous game such as Alex (normally as coaches), and there are new faces such as Elroy, Tori, Whisker, and Paula.
 Playable previous human players are not available.
 Also, this is the only game where Waluigi appears without Wario.